zhongzhuchen/On-computing-with-some-convex-relaxations-for-the-maximum-entropy-sampling-problem/README.md

 8. wall clock time for solving the continuous relaxations of MESP
 9. cpu time for solving the continuous relaxations of MESP

+The experimental results for mixing upper bounds without linear constraint $Ax\le b$ are stored in .xlsx format: ``data63mix.xlsx``, ``data90mix.xlsx``, ``data124mix.xlsx``.
+In the .xlsx file, each row represents the results for a specific $s$.
+The columns include mixing upper bounds, mixing integrality gaps, and mixing parameter values.